 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

-A full list of available microdata can be viewed via the List of expected and available Microdata.
-More detail regarding types and modes of access to CURFs can be found on the CURF Access Modes and Levels of Detail web page.
+A full list of all available microdata can be viewed via the List of expected and available Microdata.

 This page last updated 27 May 2013